How to Prepare Your Garden for The First Frost in Fall

 - Mustard greens #ad

-Some varieties are more frost tolerant and may be harvested much later than others.
+Some varieties are more frost-tolerant and may be harvested much later than others.
 Collards can survive pretty cold temps and some varieties of kale may be harvested after several hard touches of frost.
-Read descriptions in seed catalogs for frost tolerant varieties.
+Read descriptions in seed catalogs for cold-tolerant varieties.

 Frost Hardy Kale Varieties